DuckyMomo20012/image-n-crypt/README.md

 Use quotient is use for modulo the encrypt message, so the image still can be opened, but the opener may or may not understand the image.

+Why server only accept .png files?

+Well, the client can't not decrypt other file extensions after encrypted, so it's an one-way upload.
+You can tweak it in file [app.py](./app.py)

+Where the images are saved?

+In MongoDB cluster and [local (./src/assets/)](./src/assets/).
+You can also change save location in file [app.py](./app.py)

 <table>
 <tbody>
 <tr>